BitsAndDroids/FlightConnector-Rust/connector-docs/src/ch06-01-outputlist.md

 # Outputlist

-TODO extract this into a list
+TODO autogenerate this from the output file and sort by category in a list/table

 ```json
 [